 District District Name Description Residential Permitted Uses Residential Conditional Uses Max.
 Number of Stories Units per acre of land for entirely residential buildings^ A Agriculture Cultivation and other agricultural uses.
 Farm houses are allowed.
 Single family building Not limited for Agricultural Uses 1 unit per 5 acres of land UA Urban Agriculture Smaller-scale agricultural uses within developed areas 25 feet CN Conservancy Natural areas with limited recreational uses.
 Areas can also be used for stormwater.
-2 PR Parks and Recreation Active outdoor and indoor recreation uses, institutional uses 2 AP Airport For Dane County Regional Airport uses 5 ME Nonmetallic Mineral Extraction Nonmetallic mining operations Not Limited МС Mission Camp A campground for temporary or permanent tents and portable shelters operated by a non-profit or government entity.
+2 PR Parks and Recreation Active outdoor and indoor recreation uses, institutional uses 2 AP Airport For Dane County Regional Airport uses 5 ME Nonmetallic Mineral Extraction Nonmetallic mining operations Not Limited MC Mission Camp A campground for temporary or permanent tents and portable shelters operated by a non-profit or government entity.
 Intended for people experiencing homelessness.
 Government operated Non-profit operated 25 feet CI Campus Institutional For educational and medical institutions.
-Requires approval of a Master Plan by Common Council when a property is rezoned to Cl or a new property is created and zoned Cl.
+Requires approval of a Master Plan by Common Council when a property is rezoned to CI or a new property is created and zoned CI.
 Dormitories, Student and faculty housing 3 (Additional stories allowed in approved Master Plans) PD Planned Development Property-specific district where allowable uses, height, density, building placement, and design are defined only for that site.
 Planned Development Districts require approval by Common Council.
 Determined by Planned Development District Determined by Planned Development District Determined by Planned Development District Determined by Planned Development District PMHP Planned Mobile Home Park Property-specific district for mobile home parks.
 There are different requirements for new and existing mobile home parks.
 Planned Development Districts require approval by Common Council.
 Mobile homes Determined by Planned Development District 10-12

-^ The Zoning Code establishes the minimum lot area (or amount of land) that is required for each residential unit type, such as a single family building or a townhouse.
+[^] The Zoning Code establishes the minimum lot area (or amount of land) that is required for each residential unit type, such as a single family building or a townhouse.
 Each unit type has a different minimum lot area requirement.
-For example, in the SR-V1 District 6,000 square feet of lot area is required for each single family building or a townhouse.
-Each unit type has a different minimum lot area requirement.
-For example, in the SR-V1 District 6,000 square feet of lot area is required for each single family building or a townhouse.
-Each unit type has a different minimum lot area requirement.
-For example, in the SR-V1 District 6,000 square feet of lot area is required for each townhouse unit.
-The Maximum Allowed Density in this table is in dwelling units per acre.
+For example, in the SR-V1 District 6,000 square feet of lot area is required for each single family unit and 1,500 square feet of lot area is required for each single family units per acre.
 One acre of land is equal to 43,560 square feet.
 To convert this to the number of single family dwelling units per acre, divide 43,560 by 6,000 square feet, which equals 7.2 units.
 This means that there can be 7 single family dwelling units per acre of land (the number of units are rounded down to a whole number).